 The Board adopted updates to the facility classification sections to provide clarity to the facility classification process, better align the classifications with operator certification testing, and update the facility classification sections to include currently accepted technologies.
 The Board's intent was not to change all facility classifications.
 In Colorado, there are over 2,000 public water systems, over 400 domestic wastewater facilities, and over 200 industrial facilities.
-The Board expects many facility classification of some facilities will change.
+The Board expects many facility classifications to be unchanged by the updates.
+The Board understands that the classification of some facilities will change.
 The Board specifically included a delayed effective date for any facility classification changes to existing facilities to assist with compliance.
 The Board also included provisions for a site-specific certified operator in responsible charge for some situations to provide additional time to assist with compliance.